Updated: July 2023

-Considering this culture, child sex victims can be too afraid to return home because they could cast shame upon their family or community, occasionally facing harsh consequences.
+Considering this culture, child sex trafficking victims can be too afraid to return home because they could cast shame upon their family or community, occasionally facing harsh consequences.

 Contrary to a girl’s warm façade at a brothel, Mike says they do not want to be there and are good at masking their emotions.

-Some girls have ‘sales targets’ where they must sleep with a certain number of men each month, or their pimp will beat them or deduct money from their wages.
+Some girls have “sales targets” where they must sleep with a certain number of men each month, or their pimp will beat them or deduct money from their wages.

-“When he goes to the toilet, you’ll just see her whole demeanor change … then he will come back and she will, at the flick of a switch, turn it all back on.”
+“They have to get into role playing of making these men want to have sex with them,” Mike said.
+“When he goes to the toilet, you’ll just see her whole demeanour change … then he will come back, and she will, at the flick of a switch, turn it all back on.”